-GitLab was America's fourth fastest-growing private software company in 2018.
+GitLab is one of America's fastest-growing private software companies, posting huge gains in 2021.
 The company provides a central server that manages Git repositories and is used to simplify the administration tasks of many corporations worldwide.
 According to Wikipedia, GitLab has over 100,000 users and is used by large, well-known organizations such as IBM, Sony, Goldman Sachs, and NASA.

-Before we get into GitLab's details, let's first get an understanding of its relevance by taking a look at a use case—Goldman Sachs.
+But before we answer “what is Gitlab,”, let's first gain an understanding of its relevance by looking at a use case.

 Goldman Sachs Group, Inc. is a multinational investment bank and financial services company, providing services in investment management, securities, asset management, prime brokerage, and security underwriting.
 The organization has offices in many major financial centers around the world and operates with over 38,000 employees.

-Even huge organizations like Goldman Sachs face their unique issues and obstacles.
-Some of the most significant challenges faced by Goldman Sachs were:
+Even huge organizations like Goldman Sachs face unique issues and obstacles.
+Some of the most significant challenges recently faced by Goldman Sachs were:

 - To increase software quality and developer efficiency, enable concurrent development activities, and achieve faster development cycles.

 - To find a tool that could remove toolchain complexity and manage everything in one user interface (UI).